 I don't really want to come across as making excuses for this behavior, but... there is a degree to which cultural variation has to be taken into account.
 There have been some cultures in the past (and a few in the present) where sexuality with adolescent and late prepubescent boys and girls was considered quite acceptable.
 There are also a number of cultures where stroking a young child's genitals is a way of calming the child!
 Where the culture supports it, there isn't the kind of psychological damage we usually associate with childhood sex.

 Quite rightly, I believe, modern cultures see sex with preadolescent children as wrong, and even sex between teenagers and adults as a dangerous misuse of experience and power.
 The law may sometimes appear arbitrary in making judgments as to who is and who isn't a consenting adult, but that is unavoidable.

-Some people are unhappy being whatever sex they are.
+Some people are unhappy being whatever sex they are biologically or assigned by their culture or society.
 They feel that they were somehow put into the wrong body and want to be the other sex.
 This is called gender identity disorder.

 It often involves transvestism - dressing in clothing of opposite sex.
 Sometimes, though, the person wants to go further and physically change their gender through hormone treatments and surgery.
 This is called transsexualism.